MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <details>
 <br>
-<summary><b> Error encountered while running the msgext-search bot sample, with issues in bot registration and GraphQL resolver error with the 'searchMessageExtension' field path.</b></summary>
+<summary><b>Message: Error encountered while running the msgext-search bot sample, with issues in bot registration and GraphQL resolver error with the 'searchMessageExtension' field path.</b></summary>

-* **Message**: Error encountered while running the msgext-search bot sample, with issues in bot registration and GraphQL resolver error with the 'searchMessageExtension' field path.

 * **Scenario**: The developer was running the msgext-search bot sample in a development environment with Node.js 16 and the latest version of Chrome.
 Errors were encountered and displayed in the console log, indicating issues with bot registration and a GraphQL resolver error.